Q-Technologies/puppet-local_users/README.md

 Groups being removed will simply be removed with the Puppet group resource.

 ## Issues
 Only tested on UNIX/Linux type systems.
+It does require a working perl 5, but only the core modules.
 I don't always have access to AIX, so sometimes it breaks.

 Since version 1.0.1 of this module duplicate GIDs will not be forced through.
 This will create an issue if you have previously relied on this behaviour.

-This module does not check for the existance of the users groups first - which might mean a duplicate is created rather than failing.

 Since version 1.1.0 it requires Puppet 4 and above (hiera functions were replaced with lookup) and internal hiera was converted to version 5